-Godspace had a great series on spiritual practice that included being quiet, running, coloring, creating, washing dishes, composting, drinking (Chinese) tea, playing children’s games, twittering–wait, twittering as spiritual practice?
+Godspace had a great series on spiritual practice that included being quiet, running, colouring, creating, washing dishes, composting, drinking tea, playing children’s games, tweeting—wait, Twitter as spiritual practice?
 I wasn’t as sure of that one as I was of the others.
 Isn’t technology rather at odds with spirituality?
-Isn’t twitter part of what philosopher Albert Borgmann calls the device paradigm of our age, a disposable reality v. the commanding reality of encountering God?
+Isn’t Twitter part of what philosopher Albert Borgmann calls the device paradigm of our age, a disposable reality v. the commanding reality of encountering God?

 If I spend my screen time mindlessly surfing, then technology might be more of a spiritual drain than a benefit, that keeps me away from real engagement with others and with God.
 But when I connect with a friend who requests prayer for her son, when I Facebook a message of encouragement to someone who is struggling, when I hear what’s happening in the world and bring that to God in prayer, when I learn about spiritual practice from others, and can share my own experience, then maybe Godspace is right, that even technology can be part of spiritual practice too.

 Writing/Reflection Prompt: What do you think?
 How much time do you spend on social media, and is it a help or a hindrance to your spiritual life?